-Now you know what is a midi lathe, bout do you know why do you need that?
+Now you know what is a midi lathe, but do you know why do you need that?
 The midi lathe is a useful method for making jobs simpler at a reduced cost than a full-sized lathe, allowing you to save floor space without sacrificing accuracy.

-One such machine’s function is to spin or turn objects including such pots, wooden doorknobs, wooden tool legs, pens, as well as other objects wooden with a diameter of 12-14 inches.
+One such machine’s function is to spin or turn objects including pots, wooden doorknobs, wooden tool legs, pens, as well as other objects wooden with a diameter of 12-14 inches.
 Bigger wood parts, such as baseball bats or tables, benefit from tailpiece adaptors as well.

 Aside from the tailpiece extensions, the small design makes them quite useful if you’re not using a lot of room plus, of instance, the cost that they wouldn’t want to pay for an expensive lathe too soon.